 And of course, it’s not just vans – sales of electric vehicles (EVs) in general are set to rise dramatically in the coming years.

 Which is exactly why petrol station companies are starting to add electric vehicle charging points to their forecourts.
-BP has even recently purchased charge point maker Chargemaster.
+BP has even purchased charge point maker Chargemaster.

 We’ve built this page, packed with links to all the pertinent information on Parkers Vans and Pickups, to help you find out – including details of workplace charging point grants, analysis from industry experts and details of current and future electric van models, including reviews.